fbohz/fbohz.github.io/src/pages/index.md

       yourself that people can read on the homepage to get a sense of who you are.
 There also exists a dedicated about page where you can write more about yourself for those who are interested.
+    actions:
+      - label: Learn More
+        url: about
+        style: link
   - section_id: recent-posts
     type: section_posts
     title: Recent Posts ✍️